ansible/ansible/docs/docsite/rst/scenario_guides/guide_azure.rst

 * When creating a VM with the ``azure_rm_virtualmachine`` module, you need to explicitly set the ``managed_disk_type`` parameter to change the OS disk to a managed disk.
-  Otherwise, OS disk becomes 'Unmanaged disk'.
+  Otherwise, the OS disk becomes  an unmanaged disk..
 * When creating a data disk with azure_rm_manageddisk, you need to specify explicitly storage_account_type to make it a 'Managed Disk'.